vippsas/vipps-invoice-api/vipps-invoice-api.md

 ### State 1: Created

 The start state of an invoice is `created`.
-Invoices we receive are directly inserted into the database with only minimal validation performed on the provided request body.
+Invoices received are directly inserted into the database with only minimal validation performed on the provided request body.

-This way, we decouple the ingestion from the actual validation and can keep the workload on the ingesting endpoints low so that we can achieve fast response times.
+This way, the ingestion is decoupled from the actual validation and can keep the workload on the ingesting endpoints low, so that we can achieve fast response times.

-The actual validation will potentially include many calls to external services where we cannot make any guarantees about response times.
-So we need this async approach.
+The actual validation will potentially include many calls to external services where, and response times can not be guaranteed.
+This asynchronous approach is required.

 #### Transitions

 ##### Transitions 1, 2: `created` -> `pending`, `rejected`
 The state transition from the initial state `created` is performed internally.
-Once an invoice is inserted into our system it will be picked up by a worker which validates the invoice and updates the status to either `rejected` or `pending` depending on the validation result.
+Once an invoice is inserted, it will be picked up by a worker which validates the invoice and updates the status to either `rejected` or `pending` depending on the validation result.

 ##### Transition 3: `created` -> `revoked`
 An ISP can revoke an invoice by calling [`PUT:/invoices/{id}/status/{revoked}`](https://vippsas.github.io/vipps-invoice-api/isp.html#/ISP/put_invoices__invoiceId__status_revoked)
-(this endpoint is not yet in the API documentation).
-It could also be a `DELETE`, but then we have to distinguish a `DELETE` , hence we decided to use `PUT` verbs consistently.
+It _could_ have been a `DELETE`, but we decided to use `PUT` verbs consistently.

 ### State 2: Rejected

 If the validation has failed, the invoice ends up in the `rejected` state.
-This is an end state and means that the invoice was not accepted into our system and is never shown to any recipient.
+This is an end state, and means that the invoice was not accepted into our system and is never shown to any recipient.
 This is a final state and does not allow any further state transitions.

 ### State 3: Pending